Asymptotic Security using Bayesian Defense Mechanism with Application to Cyber Deception: Application: Analysis of Defensive Deception utilizing Asymmetric Recognition

 \subsection{Passively Bluffing Strategies}

 We expect that there exists a chance of preventing attacks that exploit unnoticed vulnerabilities if the state does not possess information about the defender's recognition.
-To formally verify this expectation, we define passively bluffing strategies. \begin{defin} A strategy profile $s$ in $\mc{G}_2$ is said to be a passively bluffing strategy profile when any sender's belief consistent with $s$ satisfies
+To formally verify this expectation, we define passively bluffing strategies. \begin{defin} A strategy profile $s$ in $\mc{G}_2$ is a passively bluffing strategy profile when the sender's belief satisfies